Updated: Jan 23

 Presentation: You have an hour on Zoom to present your tour - guide them through a PowerPoint Presentation, talk over videos or images, or use your own storytelling!

 Pre-Recorded: Tell the stories ahead of time.
 Upload a video of your tour to either a Youtube or Vimeo video.
 Please do not send video files.

 Self-Guided Tour: Create a map, podcast, written story, or another format for people to explore on their own.

 Examples of types of walks:

 History & Culture

-Volunteers will help set up either the Zoom or Facebook Live.
+Volunteers will help set up Zoom.
 We will help you to test out any technology beforehand.

 How long should a walk be?

-For live digital tours, Zoom time slots are an hour or less.
+For in-person walking tours, time slots are 30 minutes, 45 minutes or 60 minutes.
+Live digital tours, Zoom time slots are an hour or less.
 Prerecorded tours can be any length.

 How are Jane’s Walks promoted?